n8n-io/n8n-docs/docs/nodes/credentials/PipeDrive/README.md

 12. Select your app from the 'Marketplace Manager'
 13. Scroll down to ***OAuth & Access scopes*** section and copy the ***Client ID*** and ***Client Secret***.
 14. Use these credentials with your Pipedrive node credentials in n8n.
-15. Click on the circle button in the OAuth section of n8n to connect a Pipedrive account to n8n.
+15. Click on the circle button in the OAuth section to connect a Pipedrive account to n8n.
 16. Click on the ***Save*** button to save your credentials.

 ![Getting Pipedrive OAuth credentials](./using-oauth.gif)